nova-collective/agora/README.md

 * edit the scripts mocks file: `election-scripts/__mocks__.ts`;
     * edit the municipality election contract data, in particular registrationStart and registrationEnd are timestamps in seconds;
     * edit the data of the parties and candidates as you prefer;
+    * edit the data of the Voter as you prefer;

 ### 1. The Public Authority / Admin creates the DECs Registry
 For the creation of the registry we deploy the DECs Registry smart contract using ignition: